Alabama - Sectoral Privacy Overview

 Health Maintenance Organisations - Confidentiality of medical information

-Alabama insurance statutes regarding health maintenance organisations, under §27-21A-1 et seq. of Chapter 21A of Title 27 of the Ala.
-Code, contain provisions regarding confidentiality of medical information.
-A health maintenance organisation is defined as '[a]ny person that undertakes to provide or arrange for basic health care services through an organized system which combines the delivery and financing of health care to enrolees.
+Alabama insurance statutes regarding health maintenance organizations, under §27-21A-1 et seq. of Chapter 21A of Title 27 of the Ala.
+Code, contain provisions regarding the confidentiality of medical information.
+A health maintenance organization is defined as '[a]ny person that undertakes to provide or arrange for basic health care services through an organized system which combines the delivery and financing of health care to enrollees.
 The organization shall provide physician services directly through physician employees or under contractual arrangements with either individual physicians or a group or groups of physicians.
 The organization shall provide basic health care services directly or under contractual arrangements.
-When reasonable and appropriate, the organisation may provide physician services and basic health care services through other arrangements.
+When reasonable and appropriate, the organization may provide physician services and basic health care services through other arrangements.
 The organization may provide, or arrange for, health care services on a prepayment or other financial basis.'
 (Ala.
 Code §27-21A-1(7)).

 - to the extent that it may be necessary to carry out the purposes of Chapter 21A; or

 - upon the express consent of the enrollee or applicant;

 - pursuant to statute or court order for the production of evidence or the discovery thereof; or

 - in the event of a claim or litigation between such person and the health maintenance organization wherein such data or information is pertinent.